colts70/The-Sematic-Stack/README.md

 XML Sitemap: A list of every page for a crawler to visit.

+“Declare the entrypoints through which crawling MAY begin for this semantic surface.”

 HESS /sitemap: A semantic directory of "conceptual surfaces."
 It tells the AI: "This domain contains knowledge about 'Lager' and 'Ale'—if you want to understand these concepts, start crawling here."
 “/sitemap is a semantic crawl declaration, not a URL list.”